Name: Alexander Danielsson Moses

 Eydís is the Phd student of the team and an enthusiastic soccer mom.
 Her interests are yoga, reading and all kinds of brain teasers and games.

 Projects: Open ASR for Icelandic, Environment for building text-to-speech synthesis for Icelandic

-Publications: “Building an ASR corpus using Althingi’s Parliamentary Speeches”, “Building ASR corpora using Eyra”, “Open ASR for Icelandic: Resources and a Baseline System” (to appear at LREC2018).
+Publications: “Building an ASR corpus using Althingi’s Parliamentary Speeches”, “Building ASR corpora using Eyra”, “Open ASR for Icelandic: Resources and a Baseline System” (LREC2018).
 One of the authors of “Máltækni fyrir íslensku 2018-2022” (“Language Technology for Icelandic 2018-2022”)